ravibhandia/ravibhandia.github.io/index.md

 I'm passionate about the environment, education equality, and finance.
 I grew up in the heart of the Silicon Valley and have had the opportunity to work at a number of startups in my early career.

-I enjoy playing basketball, collecting quotes in my quotebook, learning about advances in artificial intelligence, and playing videogames.
+I enjoy playing basketball, collecting quotes, learning about advances in artificial intelligence, and playing videogames.

 ## Education